afrigeri/geologic-symbols-qgis/README.md

 6. Select the __geologic_symblib.xml__ file you have found in the zip file
 7. You should now have the geologic symbols working in your QGis!

-### How to contribute / add new symbols
+### How to contribute: add new symbols or fix existing ones

 There are several options to contribute to this project, as adding new symbols or refer a problem in an existing symbols.

 1. Clone and work on your local copy or
-2. If you want to add symbols/graphics to the library, send the single symbol/svg __one symbol/graphics per file__ in the 'issue' section above on this page.
-Select the 'New Symbol' green tag and attach the xml/svg file to the issue message (you will have to rename it .txt).
+2. If you want to add symbols/graphics or update/fix existing ones, send the single symbol/svg __one symbol/graphics per file__ in the 'issue' section above on this page.
+When submitting the symbol select the 'New Symbol' green tag of 'Symbol Fix' orange tag from the menu on the right, and attach the xml/svg file to the issue message (you will have to rename it .txt).

 Remember to follow these simple guidelines:
 1. Symbols should comply as much as possible with the original instructions.
 If something can not be replicated, just indicate it in the issue tracker for future reference.